codefresh-io/docs.codefresh.io/_docs/pipelines/pipelines.md

 ### Using the Inline pipeline editor

 When first creating a pipeline, you will see an inline editor that allows you to define the [pipeline YAML]({{site.baseurl}}/docs/pipelines/what-is-the-codefresh-yaml/) right there in the Codefresh UI.
 This is great when you are starting a new project because it offers you really quick feedback.
-You can edit the yml steps, run a build, edit again, run a build and so on.
+You can edit the YAML steps, run a build, edit again, run a build and so on.

 {% include